beavuck/time/README.md

 ## 🔍 Where

-The code lives on [GitLab](https://gitlab.com/beavuck-services/time), and the Docker image is hosted on [Docker Hub](https://hub.docker.com/r/beavuck/time) (use the `beavuck/time:latest` tag to always get the latest version with dependency updates for security).
+The code lives on [GitLab](https://gitlab.com/beavuck-services/time), and the Docker image is hosted on [Docker Hub](https://hub.docker.com/r/beavuck/time)

+### 🦊 GitLab

+You can find the code on GitLab, where, once you have read the [CONTRIBUTING.md](CONTRIBUTING.md) file, you can also create issues and merge requests.

+Feel free to fork the repo and make your own changes at will, as per the [UNLICENSE](UNLICENSE).

+### 🐳 Docker Hub

+Most devs will only use Docker Hub for their purposes with this project, to use it as is as a dependency for their own projects.
+On Docker Hub, while you're developing, you should use the `beavuck/time:latest` tag to always get the latest version.

+When the time comes to go to production, to protect yourself from surprise breaking changes, you should instead point to specific minor version tags, such as `beavuck/time:2.1` : those will not get breaking changes, but they will get security updates and bugfixes while they're active.

 ---